Sandigupta/AirlineTicketBookingService-/README.md

 MESSAGE_BROKER_URL=amqp://localhost
 ```

-> ✅ Update these values based on your local or production setup.
+> Ensure that the values are adjusted based on your local or production environment.

 ---

 ### 4. Database Configuration

-Initialize Sequelize in the `src` directory:
+Initialize Sequelize by navigating to the `src` directory and running:

 ```bash
 cd src
 npx sequelize init
 ```

-This will create the following structure:
+This will generate the following directory structure:

 - `config/config.json`
 - `models/`
 - `migrations/`
 - `seeders/`

-Update `config/config.json` with your database credentials:
+Update the `config/config.json` file with your database credentials:

 ```json
 "development": {